 Let’s talk about powers and exponents.
-Unfortunately for this stickman superhero, we’re not talking about those kind of powers.
-When I say the word powers, I mean numbers that are expressed with exponents.
-Powers are numbers expressed using exponents,
+Unfortunately, for this stickman superhero, we’re not talking about those kind of powers.
+When I say the word “powers,” I mean numbers that are expressed with exponents.
+Powers are numbers expressed using exponents.

 Not only is two to the fifth a power, it’s also something that we call exponential form.
-When we were working with exponents, the exponent tells us how many times to multiply the base by itself.
+When we’re working with exponents, the exponent tells us how many times to multiply the base by itself.
 So in our last example, the base was two and the exponent was five.
-That meant that we needed to take the base of two and multiply it by itself five times: two times two times two times two times two, which equals thirty-two.
+That meant that we needed to take the base of two and multiply it by itself five times.
+Two times two times two times two times two, which equals 32.

 So when we see seven to the fourth power, what does that mean?
-Our exponent here is four and the base is seven, so we know we’re gonna multiply seven by itself four times: seven times seven times seven times seven.
-There is a name that we use when we write out our exponents in the form like this; we call it standard form.
-In this case, seven to the fourth power is two thousand four hundred and one; seven to the fourth power equals 2401.
+Our exponent here is four and the base is seven.
+So we know we’re gonna multiply seven by itself four times, seven times seven times seven times seven.
+There’s a name that we use when we write out our exponents in the form like this.
+We call it standard form.
+In this case, seven to the fourth power is 2401.
+Seven to the fourth power equals 2401.

-There’s one more thing we need to talk about, and that’s the words we use when we’re talking about powers.
-In the last example I called this seven to the fourth power.
+There’s one more thing we need to talk about.
+And that’s the words we use when we’re talking about powers.
+In the last example, I called this seven to the fourth power.
 That’s the words I used, seven to the fourth power.
-But some powers are special, and we use different words.
+But some powers are special.
+And we use different words.
 While it is true that this is five to the second power, we actually call it five squared.
-Anytime you’re dealing with powers and the exponent is two, that number is called “squared” just like our example here, five squared.
+Anytime you’re dealing with powers and the exponent is two, that number is called “squared,” just like in our example here, five squared.

 And another example, we wanna write these values in exponential form.
 So let’s use exponents to simplify these values and write them as a base and an exponent.
 Here we have seven multiplied by itself three times, so that’s seven cubed.
-Ten is being multiplied by itself four times, and we write that as ten to the fourth power.
+10 is being multiplied by itself four times.
+And we write that as 10 to the fourth power.
 Now you can go try out your powers and exponents powers for yourself.